 If you feel you have the skills to tackle it, you can do the installation yourself.

-To get an idea whether do-it-yourself installation is something you can tackle, review the basic installation steps.
+To get an idea of whether do-it-yourself installation is something you can tackle, review the basic installation steps.

 - Balance the water in your pool per installation manual specifications.
 Note: You do not need to drain your pool.